 With that out of the way, here are some of the best stain removers for baby clothing that I’ve come across.

 These products were chosen because they perform effectively on a variety of textiles and stains.
 They do, however, include a large number of chemicals that are generally considered safe.
 I compared the components to the Environmental Working Group’s Healthy Cleaning Guide.
 It assigns an A to F rating to items and components, making it simple for consumers to make decisions.

 Best Stain Remover For Baby Clothes

-The EWG rating on this stain remover is rated “A” because it contains plant based ingredients.
-This stain remover is hypoallergenic and has been pediarticial and dematologist tested for safety.
+The EWG rating on this stain remover is rated “A” because it contains plant-based ingredients.
+This stain remover is hypoallergenic and has been a pediatrician and dermatologist tested for safety.

-This stain remover is paraben, sulfate, phthalate, synthetic dye, fragrance, formaldehyde and chlorine free and is not tested on animals.
+This stain remover is paraben, sulphate, phthalate, synthetic dye, fragrance, formaldehyde and chlorine-free and is not tested on animals.

 This stain remover works even better than some of the bigger brand options and is great with yellow and red sauce stains as well as common baby poop, puke and pee stains.

 |Zero scent||Best for fresh stains|